ibm-s390-linux/s390-tools/README.md

   add `HAVE_SYSTEMD=0` to the make invocation.
   Tip: you may skip the hsavmcore build by adding `HAVE_FUSE=0` to the make invocation.

+* libkmipclient:
+  For building the libkmipclient shared library you need openssl version 1.1.1 or newer installed (openssl-devel.rpm).
+Also required are json-c version 0.13 or newer (json-c-devel.rpm), libxml2 version 2.9.10 or newer (libxml2-devel.rpm), and libcurl version 7.59 or newer (libcurl-devel.rpm).
+  Tip: you may skip the libkmipclient build by adding `HAVE_OPENSSL=0`, `HAVE_JSONC=0`, `HAVE_LIBXML2=0`, or `HAVE_LIBCURL=0` to the make invocation.